Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Dropdowns.md

 [SetWindowTheme contract](https://learn.microsoft.com/en-us/windows/win32/api/uxtheme/nf-uxtheme-setwindowtheme).

 `ComboBoxContrastAdapter` attaches once to normal DropDownList controls directly inside FilterEditor, only when the .NET 10 dark opt-in is active.
-The default .NET 8 build, explicit light override, contrast-at-startup path, unrelated dropdowns, editable combos and owner-drawn controls do not acquire this adapter.
+In the historical .NET 8 build, explicit light override, contrast-at-startup path, unrelated dropdowns, editable combos and owner-drawn controls do not acquire this adapter.